tamershahin/grails-redis-flexible-cache/README.md

 ### Annotation ###

-It is also possible to use two Annotations on methods to access to cache functionality: `@RedisFlexibleCache` and `@EvictRedisFlexibleCache`.
+It is also possible to use two Annotations on methods to access to cache functionality:
+ * `@RedisFlexibleCache`
+ * `@EvictRedisFlexibleCache`

 Here is an example of usage: